equinor/energyvision/docs/2020-03-10_sanity_demo_notes.md

 # Sanity demo

-Participants:
-Bergen: Dag-Gunnar, Andrea, Victor, Sven
-CCOM: Nicolas, Mette, Lars-Magne, Ivar(?)
+Date: 2020.03.10

-Sanity: Jacob (Sales), Magnus (CEO), Rune (Engineer)
+Present from Sanity: Jacob (Sales), Magnus (CEO), Rune (Engineer)

 ## General notes
-- 30 000 users
+- Sanity has about 30 000 users
-- about 250 customers (amongst which Schibsted, TV2, Marathon Oil)
+- About 250 customers (amongst which Schibsted, TV2, Marathon Oil)
 - largest office in Oslo, active in Norwegian market but expanding to the US
 - Sanity does not call itself a headless CMS, but will happily be grouped into that group
 - They want to provide the "google docs experience" where people can collaborate rather than having documents locked when